Hybrid Instruments Committee

 The Hybrid Instruments Committee is a select committee of the House of Lords in the Parliament of the United Kingdom.
 The role of the committee is to look into all opposed hybrid instruments (i.e., a statutory instrument that, but for its enabling act, would have had to proceed through Parliament as a hybrid bill or private bill), and to advise the House as to whether it should appoint a select committee, similar to those appointed for opposed private bills, to scrutinise the instrument and the petition or petitions against it.

 Membership

-The current membership of the committee is as follows:
+As of June 2026, the membership of the committee is as follows: